 | 2019→ | Combine (reactive) | composable async streams; declarative pipelines; backpressure — and the closest thing to "structured async" while the language still had no async/await | steep operator zoo; hard to debug; verbose for one-shot; Apple-only; partly a stopgap, overtaken two years later |

-| 2021→ | async/await + actors (Swift 5.5) | straight-line async; structured cancellation; cooperative pool; compiler-checked races.
-The first real language-level async — Swift had none for its first 7 years | actor reentrancy; Sendable friction (Swift 6); migration cost (but this is finally what let teams leave callbacks) |
+| 2021→ | async/await + actors (Swift 5.5) | straight-line async; structured cancellation; cooperative pool (~1 thread/core, tasks suspend not block → no thread exhaustion); compiler-checked races.
+The first real language-level async — Swift had none for its first 7 years | actor reentrancy; Sendable friction (Swift 6); the forward-progress contract — block a pool thread (mutex/semaphore/GCD-sync) and you can deadlock all cores; migration cost |

 GCD forced a decision on two orthogonal axes for every call, with zero guardrails — and most people never held both straight: